User Experience Market Size and Share

 Competitive Landscape

 Competition is fragmented but tightening.
-IT-services majors are bundling UX into transformation deals, exemplified by Accenture’s USD 81 billion bookings that fund GenAI capability buys.
+IT services majors are bundling UX into transformation deals, exemplified by Accenture’s USD 81 billion in bookings that fund GenAI capability purchases.
 HCLTech, named the fastest-growing IT brand after a 17% value jump, credits GenAI-infused UX delivery for differentiation.
 Wipro’s planned USD 40 million acquisition of Applied Value Technologies underscores a race to fuse operational excellence with design consulting.

 Overall, providers that combine human creativity, domain expertise, and platform-level automation appear best positioned to win large, multi-year contracts while sustaining acceptable margins.